-Formal Investment Considerations/Decisions/Business Cases The proposed work will contribute to be carbon neutral by 2030) and/or Council priorities: 'safeguarding' of a Council Asset and Public spaces to be proud of in what are the measurable benefits of the urban and rural areas planned investment Use assets to support priorities Maximise our coastal and seafront opportunities Return on Investment/Net Present Value The proposed works are intended to Whole Life Costing/Revenue stabilise a vulnerable area of coastline.
+Formal Investment Considerations/Decisions/Business Cases Link to priorities (including commitment to The proposed work will contribute to be carbon neutral by 2030) and/or Council priorities: safeguarding of a Council Asset and Public spaces to be proud of in what are the measurable benefits of the urban and rural areas planned investment Use assets to support priorities Maximise our coastal and seafront opportunities Return on Investment/Net Present Value The proposed works are intended to Whole Life Costing/Revenue stabilise a vulnerable area of coastline.
 Consequences Completion of the works will reduce the Payback Periods likelihood of further failure.
-Key risks and how they will be managed
+Key risks and how they will be managed]

-Alternative Options/Opportunity Costs Sustainability Not completing the works would leads to ongoing collapse, loss of greensward, , , , , , , , , , , , , , , , , , , , Financial Resources Available/Funding footway and eventually the carriageway.
-Options Impact assessment where relevant Further financial considerations are set out elsewhere in this report.
-Capacity/Deliverability A further report on this agenda seeks authority to appoint a specialist engineer to verse the work.
-Other considerations/important information to discuss/share with relevant internal department(s) and/or for inclusion in the formal decision making process if significant Cash Flow Forecasts Expenditure is likely to take place over VAT Arrangements/Implications several months.
-VAT will be recoverable through standard accounting practice.
-Insurance issues The work is intended to reduce the Risk Management implications Council's exposure to potential losses · · · · · · · · · · · · · · · · · · · and claims.
-Procurement processes The work has been fully competitively tendered.
-The lowest tender includes a saving made possible by a slightly different working method proposed.
+Alternative Options/Opportunity Costs Not completing the works would leads to

+Sustainability ongoing collapse, loss of greensward,

+Financial Resources Available/Funding footway and eventually the carriageway.

+Options

+Impact assessment where relevant Further financial considerations are set

+out elsewhere in this report.

+Capacity/Deliverability A further report on this agenda seeks

+authority to appoint a specialist engineer

+to verse the work.

+on to discuss/share with relevant internal

+ormal decision making process if significant

+Cash Flow Forecasts Expenditure is likely to take place over

+VAT Arrangements/Implications several months.
+VAT will be recoverable

+through standard accounting practice.

+Insurance issues The work is intended to reduce the

+Risk Management implications Council's exposure to potential losses

+and claims.

+Procurement processes The work has been fully competitively

+tendered.
+The lowest tender includes a

+saving made possible by a slightly

+different working method proposed.